emacs-exordium/exordium/README.md

 `rc -T sourcefile.cpp` | Say whether this file is indexed or not.
 `rc -q`            | Shutdown rdm.

-Note that rdm may crash while trying to index a file.
-If it does, it will retry a few times and then give up with the file it cannot parse.
+Note that a job may crash while trying to index a file.
+If it does, rdm will retry a few times and then give up with the file it cannot parse.

 ### Setting up your project